CharlesShi12/AI_Tumor_Scanner/README.md

 ```
 git clone https://github.com/CharlesShi12/Medical_Scanner.git
 ```
-Import the folder into your respected IDE.
+Import the folder into your respected IDE, and navigate to this github repository folder.
 Then download the necessary libraries and frameworks.
 For this project you will need:
 * Streamlit
 * Keras